Neurology and Neurosurgery

 Headaches cause aching and pain, often in a specific area of the head.
 There are different types of headaches, including:

-• Tension headache is the most common type of headache in the United States.
+A tension headache is the most common type of headache in the United States.
 A tension headache causes pain that starts at the back of the head and spreads forward across both sides of the head.
 People usually describe the pain as a “headband across the entire head.”
 Oftentimes, they do not seek care because they do not have the disabling symptoms common with migraine.
 Eyestrain, hunger and stress often trigger a tension headache.

-• Cluster headache is when dilation of the blood vessels in the brain cause pain that often happens around the same time each day, can last up to three hours at a time and occurs for multiple days in a row.
-This type of headache is usually on one side of the head and extremely painful.
+A cluster headache is usually on one side of the head and extremely painful.
 In fact, this type of headache is more severe than migraine.
 During an attack, pain usually feels like a stabbing sensation behind the eye, with autonomic features on the same side of the head with pain including eye redness, swelling and tearing, nasal congestion, runny nose and sweating.

-• Hemicrania continua is a type of primary headache disorder that commonly gets confused with migraine or sinus disease because they all have similar symptoms.
-Hemicrania continua causes intense pain on one side of the head that feels like stabbing behind the eye.
 A hemicrania continua attack can last up to three days.
 People have symptoms of migraine during an attack, but also with autonomic features on the same side of the head with pain including eye redness, swelling and tearing, nasal congestion, runny nose, ear fullness and sweating.
 There is usually a lingering dull constant pain after the initial attack.
 This headache is chronic and does not respond to typical migraine medications.

-Related article: Should you go to the emergency department for a headache or migraine?
+Related content: Should you go to the emergency department for a headache or migraine?

 What is migraine?